Complete Guide to Japanese Emails and Etiquette (Structure + Templates)

 Start with a category marker in brackets, then add the specific topic.
 For example:

-The brackets help the recipient immediately categorize your email.
-You'll see this format everywhere in Japan, from business emails to university announcements.
+The brackets help the recipient immediately categorize your email and understand the purpose of your email.
+You'll see this email format everywhere in Japan, from business emails to university announcements.

-Keep subject lines under 20 characters when possible.
+Keep subject lines under 20 characters when writing Japanese emails.
 Japanese reads quickly, so you don't need long explanations here.

 Every Japanese email starts by addressing the recipient.
 You can't just jump into "I'm writing to ask about..." like you might in English.